How to lose belly fat

 Putting it all together

-A few small changes in your lifestyle can make a big difference and reduce your waist size.
+A few small changes in your lifestyle can make a big difference and reduce your waist circumference.
 Try to reduce your portion sizes and cut out sweet treats and alcohol.
-Also increase the amount of physical activity you do, and eat more fruits and vegetables.
-Try to do some strength training exercises at least twice a week.
+Also increase the amount of physical activity you do and eat more fruits and vegetables.
+Do some strength training exercises at least twice a week.

 Do you know how healthy you truly are?
 Bupa health assessments give you a clear overview of your health and a view of any future health risks.
 You'll receive a personal lifestyle action plan with health goals to reach for a happier, healthier you.